Danny Williams (Canadian politician): 2007 election

 On August 21, 2007, Williams signed a Memorandum of understanding for the Hebron offshore oilfield with several major oil companies in which government royalties were exchanged for a 4.9 percent equity stake in the project.
 On September 17, 2007, Williams called a provincial election.
 Williams' popularity was riding at 75%, and polls during the campaign showed the Conservatives reaching up to 86 percent of voter support.

 After the vote count, the Progressive Conservatives emerged with nine more seats than they held at the dissolution of the previous legislature.
 The party had won 69.5 percent of the popular vote, the highest popular vote share ever attained by the PC party in the province.
 Three Liberal incumbents, as well as NDP leader Lorraine Michael, successfully held their seats.
 Notably, however, Liberal leader Gerry Reid was not reelected in his own district.
 The next month Williams' Progressive Conservatives increased their seat count to 44 out of 48, after winning a deferred election in Grand Falls-Windsor-Buchans following the death of Liberal candidate Gerry Tobin on October 1.

 Second term

 On August 20, 2008, Williams and a consortium of oil companies led by Chevron Canada signed a deal to develop the Hebron oil field – the second largest oil field off the coast of the province with an estimated 700 million barrels of oil reserves, worth some $20 billion in royalties and up to 3,500 jobs from the project.
-Construction is scheduled to start in 2012, with oil extraction by 2017.
+Construction began in 2012; in 2017 the platform was towed to Hebron Field and oil extraction commenced.
+By 2020, 100 million barrels had been produced.